Skip to content

 Short description

-Instances might appear to be "stuck" in the stopping state in the following scenarios:
+Instances might be stuck in the stopping state in one of the following scenarios:

-• There are issues with the underlying hardware hosting the instance or the system status check failed.
+• There are issues with the underlying hardware that hosts the instance or the system status check failed.

-• There are out of memory (OOM) errors on the instance.
+• The instance has out of memory (OOM) errors.

 • You're trying to hibernate the instance.